grammaright/blog.debug.sexy/about.markdown

 permalink: /about/
 ---

-This is a blog maintained by [Kyoseung Koo](https://kyoseung.debug.sexy/).
+This blog is maintained by [Kyoseung Koo](https://kyoseung.debug.sexy/).